Top 10 Hotels in Las Vegas

 What could improve: The $45 resort fee could put off some guests.

-5 – Encore at Wynn Las Vegas
+5- Encore at Wynn Las Vegas

 Address: 3131 Las Vegas Blvd S, Las Vegas, NV 89109

-They’re roomy, starting at 745 square feet, and sporting amenities like flat-screen TVs, bathrooms with separate deep soaking tubs & showers, and signature Wynn Dream Beds.
-While Wynn’s guests cannot use facilities at Encore, those booked at the latter can enjoy amenities at both.
+Encore Las Vegas offers guests a choice of Tower or Resort-style rooms.
+They’re roomy, starting at 745 square feet, and feature amenities like flat-screen TVs, bathrooms with separate deep soaking tubs and showers, and signature Wynn Dream Beds.
+While Wynn’s guests cannot use Encore facilities, those booked at the latter can enjoy amenities at both.
 Recent patrons have also praised Encore’s accommodating and professional staff.

 What we liked: Guests can enjoy an exclusive boutique atmosphere with all of the privileges of the parent property, Wynn.
 Besides, the room rate is inclusive of parking (both self & valet).